 Yes, there are recorded cases of mesothelioma remission, although they are uncommon:

-- A case study published in 2007 described a 61-year-old woman with pleural mesothelioma who was found to be in remission six months after her diagnosis.
+- A case study published in 2007 described a 61-year-old woman with pleural mesothelioma who was found to be in remission from mesothelioma six months after her diagnosis.
 Doctors followed up with her five years later, and she was still cancer-free.
 This was an extremely rare case of spontaneous remission without treatment.
 Researchers do not know why it happened.

 - A 71-year-old peritoneal mesothelioma patient went into remission 223 days after surgery to remove the tumors.
 Cancer recurred in the pleural tissue eight months later.

 - A 2019 report described a case study of a 53-year-old man who achieved remission from stage 4 pleural mesothelioma.
-It is especially rare to go into remission from late-stage cancer.
+It is especially rare to go into remission from late-stage mesothelioma.
 The man received chemotherapy, immunotherapy, and an experimental treatment.

 - Paul Kraus was diagnosed with metastatic mesothelioma in 1997 and was given six months to live.
 He chose lifestyle changes and complementary medicine and achieved remission.
 Although he has had recurrences of other types of cancer, Kraus has been in remission from mesothelioma for decades.